rwsite/updatepulse-server/readme.txt

 == Changelog ==

-= 2.0 =
+= 1.0 =
-Major update from WPPUS - renamed to UpdatePulse Server, many new features, improvements and bugfixes.
+Major rewrite from the original WP Plugins Update Server - renamed to UpdatePulse Server, many new features, improvements and bugfixes.
 No upgrade path from WPPUS.